The moment AI finishes your app

 Frontend and backend

 These are two halves of what you write.
-The division is about audience more than technology.
+The split is about audience more than about tech.

 Frontend is every pixel the user sees.
-Buttons, layout, colors, animations, the text of the error message when they typo their email.
+Buttons, layout, colors, animations, the error message when they typo their email.
 It runs inside the user's browser.
-The main languages are HTML, CSS, JavaScript, and one of the JavaScript frameworks — React, Vue, or Svelte — plus a meta-framework on top, usually Next.js or Nuxt.
+The main languages are HTML, CSS, and JavaScript, plus one of the JavaScript frameworks — React, Vue, or Svelte — and a meta-framework on top, usually Next.js or Nuxt.

 Backend is everything the user doesn't see.
-Checking the password is right.
-Calculating the monthly invoice.
+Checking that the password is right.
+Working out the monthly invoice.
 Writing the row to the database.
 Sending the email.
-It runs on a server you control, not in the user's browser.
+It runs on a server you own, not in the user's browser.
 Languages range widely — Node.js, Go, Python, Ruby — but the patterns are similar.

 The database